Operating Principles

 ListenAddress =

-On the host acting as a local server for distributing updates, the following settings are specified:
+The following settings are specified on the host acting as a local server for distributing updates:

 ListenAddress = <address>:<port>